Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Preliminaries and Related Work

 \smallsection{Seed matching as simple weak supervision} Seed matching~\citep{meng2018weakly} is probably one of the simplest weak supervision.
-Specifically, for each label class, a user provides a set of seed words that are class-indicative.
-A given document can then be annotated as the class whose seed words appear most frequently in the document.
+Specifically, for each label class, a user provides a set of seed words that are indicative of it.
+A given document is annotated as the label class whose seed words appear in the document, or annotated as the label class whose seed words appear most frequently if multiple such label classes exist.
 Sophisticated weak supervisions have also been proposed to generate pseudo-labels with better quality, such as meta data~\citep{Mekala2020METAMW}, context~\cite{mekala2020contextualized}, sentence representation~\citep{wang2020x}, predictions of masked language models~\citep{meng2020text} and keyword-graph predictions~\cite{Zhang2021WeaklysupervisedTC}.

 \smallsection{Confidence learning matters for pseudo-label selection} Since label errors prevail in the pseudo-labels generated by weak supervision, it is often necessary to select the pseudo-labels before incorporating them into training~\citep{wang2020x, Mekala2022LOPSLO}.
-A common method to select those pseudo-labels is to use the confidence score, namely the predictive probability associated with a deep classifier's prediction, to determine whether a given pseudo-label is correct or not~\citep{guo2017calibration}.
-However, such confidence often cannot genuinely reflect the correctness of the pseudo-label~\citep{Mekala2022LOPSLO}.
+A common method to select those pseudo-labels is to use the model confidence, namely the probability score associated with a deep classifier's prediction, to determine whether a given pseudo-label is correct or not~\citep{guo2017calibration}.
+However, such confidence often cannot genuinely reflect the correctness of the pseudo-label generated by weak supervision, in that pseudo-labels with high confidence are not necessarily correct~\citep{Mekala2022LOPSLO}